eslint/eslint/docs/rules/no-mixed-requires.md

+# no-mixed-requires

-# disallow `require` calls to be mixed with regular variable declarations (no-mixed-requires)
+Disallows `require` calls to be mixed with regular variable declarations.

 This rule was **deprecated** in ESLint v7.0.0.
 Please use the corresponding rule in [`eslint-plugin-node`](https://github.com/mysticatea/eslint-plugin-node).